xamidev/blankos/USERS.md

 #### `uptime`

 Gets system uptime from the timer in ticks.
 Ticks are incremented at a rate of 18.222Hz (18.222 ticks per second).

+#### `echo`

+The classic echo command, that outputs your input.

+#### `sysinfo`

+Outputs information about the current system.
+Calling the command without options will show basic info about the CPUid and the lower/upper memory.
+To show the full memory map, use the verbose flag `-v`.

+#### `conway`

+A classic Game of Life implementation with standard rules and 100 generations.

+Options:
+- `<nothing>` will spawn a random soup of cells
+- `-g` will spawn a classic glider
+- `-l` will spawn a lightweight spaceship